Report an accessibility problem

 Global experience

 Interior design students have the chance to see many different design styles across cultures when studying abroad.
-With more than 300 Global Education program opportunities available to them, interior design students are able to tailor their experience to their unique interests and skill sets.
-Whether in a foreign country, in the U.S. or online, students build communication skills, learn to adapt and persevere, and are exposed to research and internships across the world, increasing their professional network.
+With more than 300 Global Education program opportunities available to them, interior design students are able to tailor their experience to their interests and skill sets.
+Whether in a foreign country, in the U.S. or online, students build communication skills, learn to adapt and persevere, and are exposed to research and internships around the world, increasing their professional network.

 Career opportunities

-Career example titles and salaries listed below are not necessarily entry level, and students should take into consideration how years of experience, geographical location, and required advanced degrees or certifications may affect pay scales.
+Example job titles and salaries listed below are not necessarily entry level, and students should take into consideration how years of experience and geographical location may affect pay scales.
+Some jobs also may require advanced degrees, certifications or state-specific licensure.

 Career *Growth *Median salary